 As chlamydia is transmitted through unprotected sex, your doctor may suggest you be screened for other sexually transmitted infections and if necessary, you and your partner(s) treated.

-You can also help prevent being infected with chlamydia (and other sexually transmitted infections) by practising safe sex, particularly if you have more than 1 sexual partner.
-Safe sex means using a condom when you have vaginal or anal sex and using a condom or dental dam for oral sex.
+Chlamydia is a sexually transmitted infection (STI), which means you can get it through having unprotected vaginal, anal or oral sex with an infected partner.
+You can help prevent being infected with chlamydia by practising safe sex.
+Use a condom when you have vaginal or anal sex, and a condom or dental dam for oral sex.

 Remember, many people with chlamydia don’t know they have it.